marsygithub/ElectionReflection/README.md

 The 2016 election was arguably the most controversial election of all time.

-I decided to mine Twitter data as a start since Twitter has so much data processed ever minute to see what kind of information I could uncover about the presidential election.
+I decided to mine Twitter data as a start since Twitter has so much data processed every minute to see what kind of information I could uncover about the presidential election.

 It's easy to get caught up in slogans and catch phrases and fail to hear the actual message of a campaign.
 It's easy to remember #nastywoman and #makeamericagreatagain, but most of us won't remember specific policy promises, if there were any at all.
 Because of this, I wanted to explore the meat of campaign speeches and identify the topics that each candidate focuses on the most.